quixio/quix-samples/python/sources/confluent_kafka/README.md

 # Confluent Kafka

-Using [this project](https://github.com/quixio/quix-samples/tree/main/python/sources/confluent_kafka), connect to your existing Confluent Kafka topics and stream data to Quix.
+[This code sample](https://github.com/quixio/quix-samples/tree/develop/python/sources/confluent_kafka) demonstrates how to consume data from a Kafka topic in Confluent Cloud and publish the data to a topic in Quix.

 ## How to run